sumerki2020/UnlearnGuard/README.md

 ## Prior work

-The recovery phenomena are not novel; DeleteBench operationalizes them into an audit.
+The recovery phenomena are not novel; UnlearnGuard operationalizes them into an audit.
 Relevant lines of work: relearning-based and benign relearning recovery;
 quantization-induced recovery of "unlearned" content; PII-focused unlearning benchmarks (e.g. UnlearnPII); and unified unlearning evaluation frameworks (e.g. OpenUnlearning).
-DeleteBench's scope is engineering: a config-driven harness, capability-tiered threat models, a gold-control-relative gate, a Durability Card, literal CI integration, and reproducible Nebius packaging.
+UnlearnGuard's scope is engineering: a config-driven harness, capability-tiered threat models, a gold-control-relative gate, a Durability Card, literal CI integration, and reproducible Nebius packaging.